 EPPI-Centre: systematic reviews and evidence to inform policy and professional practice.
 Useful for anyone undertaking a systematic literature review and wants to see how its done.

 To support you with the practical side of learning to teach, we have an extensive collection of teaching resources for all subjects near the children’s library in The Hive: the Teaching Collection.
-If you are close enough to make use of this collection, please do visit!
 Here you'll find everything from sensory blocks, flashcards and Roman helmets, to big books, storysacks and textbooks.
 We have a webpage dedicated to the Teaching Collection, which offers inspiration for your lesson planning and research.

 Click this link for a customised Google Search.
 This searches selected websites for teaching ideas and classroom resources.